 Weekend class sessions and webinar case colloquia help foster students' ability to discern the presence of archetypes through study of mythology, psychotherapy, the cinema, dreams, and their formation in the outer world.

 Designed for Adult Learners

 The Archetypal Pattern Analyst Certificate Program is designed for adult learners who are leading full

 lives professionally and personally.
 The curriculum

 is organized into six (6)modules.
-Students attend three weekend residencies per year at our educational offices
+Students attend one weekend residency per year at our educational offices

 in scenic Mystic, CT.
-The residencies are complemented with text readings, case studies, and bi-monthly teleseminar educational sessions with Dr. Michael Conforti.
+The residency is complemented with text readings, case studies, and bi-monthly webinar educational sessions with Dr. Michael Conforti.

 Successful completion of the program leads to certification as an Archetypal Pattern Analyst.
 We are pleased that our graduates are continually broadening the reach of this cutting-edge discipline in fields as diverse as psychotherapy, medicine, government, education, and the arts.